pabloazurduy/pabloazurduy.github.io/_posts/2023-10-30-false_alarm.md

 mermaid: true
 ---

-## A made up story (-not based on real events-)
+## A made up story ~~(not based on real events)~~

-Imagine that you work in an office where the fire alarm starts ringing from time to time without any apparent reason.
-Maybe it's because there's a construction site nearby that triggers the smoke detectors, or maybe the system isn't working properly.
+Imagine that in your office the fire alarm goes off frequently without any apparent reason.
+Maybe it's because there's a construction site nearby that triggers the smoke detectors ~~or maybe the system isn't working properly~~.

-To address the issue of false alarms, the office administration implements a second validation process that sends a message via an internal Slack channel to confirm whether the alarm is real or not.
-However, this process still has a probability of sending false alarms.
-After several false alarms and pointless evacuations, you start to wonder: [what's the probability that there's a real fire in the building?](#calculator)
+To address the issue, the administration implements a second validation system, consisting on sending a message via an internal Slack channel to confirm whether the alarm is real or not.
+However, this process still confirm several false alarms and after a lot of pointless evacuations, you start to wonder: if the alarm goes off, what's the actual probability that there's a fire on the building ?

-Introducing: [Bayesian Networks][1]
+To answer this question, lets talk about [Bayesian Networks][1]

 _I don't care, take me to the [calculator](#calculator)_

 ## Bayesian Networks

-As someone who, like me, enjoys Bayesian probability, you can transform this problem into a set of random variables and certain relationships between them.
-We will make use of a well-known structure called ["Bayesian networks"][2] that will allow us to first fit certain data to determine the underlying probabilities, and secondly, to use the network to answer questions such as, "If the alarm starts ringing and there's no Slack message, [what is the probability of a fire in the building?](#calculator)"
+I enjoy using [Bayesian Probability][2] in my day to day, it has a very intuitive way to model and solve problems.
+The bayesian networks are a graphical way to correlate causal variables in ways that everyone can understand.
+Let's use this example to illustrate the use of bayesian networks.

-To estimate the probability of a real fire in the building, we will define three binary random variables: Fire ($F$), Alarm ($A$), and Slack Message ($M$).
-We will define their relationships using the following graph (also known as [DAG][3])
+We have three events, that can describe as variables: Fire ($F$), Alarm ($A$), and Slack Message ($M$).In the following  graph we can see that a Fire ($F$) can trigger the alarm $A$, and a Slack Message ($M$) can be trigger if there's an alarm ringing and a real Fire $F$.
+Each arrow can represent a causal effect of one event into another.
+This graph is also known as [DAG][3].

 ```mermaid
 graph